ashutosh-salekar/Tic-Tac-Toe-game/README.md

 # tic-tac-toe-game

-# TicTacToe_V2.py
+## TicTacToe_V2.py
-<t>The ouput will show in console of the editor.
+The ouput will show in console of the editor.<br> Make sure to install numpy library.

-for TicTacToe_GUI.py :
+## TicTacToe_GUI.py
-    Make sure you have installed Tkinter library on your machine.
-    This will run in GUI
+    This game will open in seperate window as GUI.<br> Make sure to install Tkinter library.

-# Interactive